BiggestDuckster/not-ulrichius/README.md

 ## Updates
 ### v.1.1.1
-- Fixed some stuff and renamed everything (so far).
+- Fixed some stuff and renamed everything.
+- Resprited the Prime Enhancer
 ### v.1.1.0
 - Added the Barrage unit